Benbros Mighty Midgets

 The base of No.40 Ford Convertible was the same as the earlier No.18 Hudson Tourer and like it had two types, both including front and rear bumpers with overriders and both holding the axles.
 The first type was a clip-fit base with open-ended bumpers but these were easily breakable so when the rivetted type 2 base was introduced Benbros added strengtheners.
 There were two rivets, one behind each axle.
 'Benbros Qualitoy Made in England' was cast on both type bases and overall they measured 61mm in length.

 The first issue of No.40 Ford Convertible was a mid-blue colour and was fitted with type 1 base and large metal wheels on nail-head & crimped axles.
 This was joined by a yellow variation and then a red one, both with similar bases and wheels.

-The change to the type 2 base happened early on because pale-blue, yellow, and red models appeared with the new base and were then joined by a mid-green variation, all with large unpainted metal wheels on nail-head or round-head & crimped axles.
+The change to the type 2 base happened early on because pale-blue, yellow, and red models appeared with the new base and were then joined by a mid-green variation and a rare white model.
+All these had large unpainted metal wheels on nail-head or round-head & crimped axles.

 At about this time, Benbros became keen on producing models with chrome-plated finish and No.40 Ford Convertible had three variations, two with red seats and trim and one with blue.
 To complete the 'jazz' effect, the red trimmed models had a blue or red base and painted metal wheels whilst the blue trimmed version had a red base and wheels.